The Definitive Guide

 I know that because many years ago I use to ask myself the same questions.
 The lack of knowledge and misunderstanding the process lids to fear and makes you pass on the idea of making your own shoes.

-First thing that I do with my students, is to show them the big picture, to show them the full process of how to make shoes.
+First thing that I do with my students in 1 Year shoemaking Program, is to show them the big picture, to show them the full process of how to make shoes.
 This is exactly what I will share with you in this post and a video.

 Before you start…